Lute concerto in D major (Vivaldi): Performance

 The concerto uses the lute primarily in a high register.
 The lute parts are written primarily as chords, and the lute player is intended to play arpeggios based on these chords.
 The piece also includes important parts for the violins.

 In modern times, the concerto is usually played on guitar.
 Yes guitarist Steve Howe performed the second movement on guitar on the band's 2002 live album Symphonic Live, into which he incorporated a number of improvisations.

 It has also been performed on guitar by more classical soloists, such as John Williams.
 The piece is also sometimes played on mandolin.
 The concerto is played on the Ontario Parliament Network and is performed by Canadian guitarists Liona Boyd and Norbert Kraft.
 It has become the channel's classical staple.

-Legacy
+Legacy of music

 In 2014, Vivaldi's lute concerto ranked #78 on the ABC Classic FM Classic 100 Baroque and Before countdown.
 In 2007 it had ranked #75 on the station's Classic 100 concerto countdown.

 The autograph manuscript of Vivaldi's lute concerto is currently at the Turin National University Library in Turin, Italy.

 The 2nd movement, Largo, was incorporated into Georges Delerue's Oscar-winning score for the 1979 film A Little Romance and played (on guitar) in the 1972 Western The Cowboys.